About

 About the blog authors

-The authors are currently in the Ph.D. program in Neuroscience at the University of Pittsburgh.
+When this blog was launched the authors were both in the Ph.D. program in Neuroscience at the University of Pittsburgh (CNUP).
 They both carry out research at the intersection of neuroscience and psychology (i.e. cognitive neuroscience).
-The authors are also enrolled at the Center for the Neural Basis of Cognition (a joint program at Carnegie-Mellon University and the University of Pittsburgh).
+The authors were also members of the Center for the Neural Basis of Cognition (the CNBC, a joint program at Carnegie-Mellon University and the University of Pittsburgh).